Stephen-Cronin/show-parent-comment/readme.txt

 This plugin is released under the [GPL licence](http://www.gnu.org/copyleft/gpl.html).
 I do not accept any responsibility for any damages or losses, direct or indirect, that may arise from using the plugin or these instructions.
 This software is provided as is, with absolutely no warranty.
 Please refer to the full version of the GPL license for more information.

 = Acknowledgments =
-This plugin is a result of Jeff Chandler's idea, expressed in [this tweet](https://twitter.com/jeffr0/status/638366391041572865).
+* This plugin is a result of Jeff Chandler's idea, expressed in [this tweet](https://twitter.com/jeffr0/status/638366391041572865).
+* The clunky original UI was redesigned by Jason Lemieux from [Postmatic](http://gopostmatic.com/) in version 0.2.

 == Installation ==
 1. Download the plugin file and unzip it.